Squibs/freeCodeCamp/Challenge Checklist.md

 * [ ] Run Functional Tests on API Endpoints using Chai-HTTP
 * [ ] Run Functional Tests on API Endpoints using Chai-HTTP II
 * [ ] Run Functional Tests on an API Response using Chai-HTTP III - PUT method
-* [ ] Run Functional Tests on an API Response using Chai-HTTP IV - PUT method redux
+* [ ] Run Functional Tests on an API Response using Chai-HTTP IV - PUT method
 * [ ] Run Functional Tests using a Headless Browser
 * [ ] Run Functional Tests using a Headless Browser II
 #### Advanced Node and Express
-* [ ] Advanced Node/Express Introduction
+* [ ] Introduction to the Advances Node and Express Challenges
 * [ ] Set up a Template Engine
 * [ ] Use a Template Engine's Powers
 * [ ] Set up Passport